QUESTIONNAIRE 2, DISTRIBUTED TO

 1/ Auschwitz evokes a place of suffering, a concentration camp, during the war.

-3/ I think that a concentration camp is a camp where the "prisoners" do forced labor, thus moral and physical suffering, whereas an extermination camp executes the prisoners directly.
+3/ I think that a concentration camp is a camp where "prisoners" do forced labor, thus causing moral and physical suffering, whereas an extermination camp is directly killing prisoners.

-4/ I don’t know the numbers, but I know they are important, about five million.
+4/ I don’t know the figures, but I know they are important, about five million.

 5/

-6/ I think that 'memory' concerns those who have lived it, who know and feel what happened, while 'history' is the event told and learned to generations arriving after.
+6/ I think that "memory" concerns those who have lived it, who know and feel what happened, while "history" is the event told and learned to generations arrived after.

 7/ That he knows how to transcribe the horror and suffering that human people have experienced.

-8/ I think it’s very good, because during History classes, despite the videos, one cannot imagine and realize what happened, while on the spot, it is much more realistic and expressive.
+8/ I think it’s very good, because during the History classes, despite the videos, you can’t imagine and realize what happened, whereas on the scene, it’s much more realistic and expressive.

 1/ Nothing.